-Applying for rental assistance can help with rent and utilities and can also help pause potential evictions.
+Applying for rental assistance can help pause potential evictions.
 The Oregon Legislature recently established a safe harbor period through Senate Bill 278 that provides stronger eviction protections than the latest CDC moratorium.
 In order to qualify for these protections, if you get a nonpayment eviction notice, you must apply for rental assistance and provide documentation of your application for assistance to your landlord.
 If you do this, you cannot be evicted for 60 days (90 days in Multnomah County) from the time you provide the documentation to your landlord.
 This gives you extra time to allow your rent assistance application to be processed and payments made to your landlord.
 The 60-day clock begins the moment you provide documentation to your landlord that you’ve applied for assistance, and you can provide the documentation up until what is called “first appearance” in Court.
 You should record the date you provide the documentation to your landlord.
 Go to www.oregonlawhelp.org for more information or to seek legal advice.

 Tenants whose landlord has taken them to eviction court can call the Eviction Defense Project line (888-585-9638) or email the Project (email@example.com) to seek legal help.
-Tenants should leave a message on the intake line or by emailing with their name, date of birth, and eviction case number.”
+Tenants should leave a message on the intake line or by emailing with their name, date of birth, and eviction case number.

 You have the right to these protections regardless of your citizenship status.